TomasBeuzen/tomasbeuzen/content/post/multivariate-normal/index.md

 ## Univariate Normal Distribution

 Let's start by exploring the univariate (one variable) normal distribution.
-One thing you could do with the data above is model each variable as two independent univariate normal distributions, which are each defined by two parameters: the mean $\mu$ and the standard deviation $\sigma$.
+One thing you could do with the data above is model each variable as two independent univariate normal distributions, which are each defined by two parameters: the mean μ and the standard deviation σ.
 Let's fit the two distributions now:

 ```python